gmartins-dev/gmartins-dev/README.md

 <hr>

-<h2>👋 Hi, I’m Guilherme Martins <br><br>
+<h2>👋 Hi, I'm Guilherme <br>
+Frontend Developer <br><br>
  👀 A curious guy who loves to learn new things <br><br>
- My focus is on building beautiful Web and Mobile applications with great usability, scalability and performance to improve and facilitate people`s lives.<br><br>
+I'm driven by building beautiful Web and Mobile applications with great usability, scalability and performance to improve and facilitate people's lives.<br><br>

 📫 How to reach me: https://www.linkedin.com/in/guilhermemm-dev </h2>